St Mary's Church, Cheadle: Interior

 The roof is camber beam in type with gilded bosses.
 The chancel screen incorporates parts of the earlier rood screen.
 The choir stalls date from the 19th century, and are elaborately carved with scenes and poppyheads.
 The sedilia dates from 1862, and the pulpit from the 1870s.
 Both chapels have carved screens containing original material from the 15th and 16th centuries in their lower parts.
 The baluster font is dated 1837 and is by George Smith.
 On display in the church is an 11th-century stone cross, discovered during the construction of the nearby Barnes Hospital in 1874.
-In the south chapel are three recumbent effigies.
-Two are in alabaster and are thought to represent members of the Hondford (or Handford) family, Sir John, who died in 1461 and his son, also named John.
-The third is in sandstone and represents Sir Thomas Brereton of Handforth who died in 1673.
+The chapel at the east end of the north aisle is the Savage Chapel, built in 1529 by Sir John Savage and his wife Elizabeth.
+Inside is the entrance to the former rood loft.
+At the east end of the south aisle is the Brereton Chapel, which houses three effigies - one is in sandstone and represents Sir Thomas Brereton of Handforth who died in 1673.
+The screen round the chapel was erected by Sir Urian Brereton.
 The church contains brasses dating from the 17th and 18th centuries.
 There is also a tablet dated 1817 by John Bacon junior.
 In a south aisle window is a fragment of ancient glass with the Stanley arms.
 This has been incorporated in a window of 1917 designed by Christopher Whall.
 On the south side of the church is a window of 1921 by Veronica Whall.
 There are windows in the sides of the chancel dating from the 1860s by Charles Gibbs, and windows elsewhere by Mayer of Munich.
 The organ was built in 1881 by Hill and Son of London.
 There is a ring of eight bells.
 Six of these by Abel Rudhall are dated 1749 and the other two by John Taylor and Company date from 1882.
 The parish registers begin in 1558.